“I hope what I’ve said will not hurt your campaign,” the young man told the general.

 “Thank you, general.
 Until we meet again,” the two men parted ways, and the general’s warbeast carried him down the hill smoothly and quickly, kicking up grass and dirt.

-“Fine work you’ve done, my friend.
+“Fine work you’ve done, lad.
 Keep your battle group here to defend the camp.
 Summon the other commanders; we’re going to march on Dagaland.
 Tell Captain Stolmark to have two of his segments scout and return quickly—there will be a feast in three days, and it would be a shame if we miss it.
-I’m getting hungry already,” the general said.
+I’m feeling hungry already,” the general said.

 The commander grinned.
 “Yes, sir.
 The men were beginning to wonder when we would fight.
 I’ll go share the good news.”